IntelligentMechanicsLab/JAX-MPM/README.md

-# JAX-MPM
+# Machine Learning Augmented JAX-MPM
-General-purpose differentiable meshfree solver built on JAX and the Material Point Method (MPM), supporting GPU-accelerated forward and inverse modeling for large deformations, frictional contact, and inelastic materials, with applications in geomechanics and geophysical hazards.
+General-purpose differentiable meshfree solver built on JAX and the Material Point Method (MPM), enabling GPU-accelerated forward and inverse modeling of large deformations, frictional contact, and inelastic materials.
+Designed for geomechanics and geophysical hazard applications, JAX-MPM also integrates seamlessly with deep learning models for data assimilation and parameter inference.

 ## Citation